abhishekarya1/Hash-Define-myNotes/content/spring-boot/log.md

 **TraceId** - One ID for a request no matter how many services it calls

-**spanId** - This keeps changing for every service we call in the path while fulfilling a request
+**SpanId** - This keeps changing for every service we call in the path while fulfilling a request

 ```sh
 2022-06-20 11:18:54.720  INFO [DEPARTMENT-SERVICE,5ec01b4d1b55f35f,f3aeb60a7471c5af] 21340 --- [nio-9002-exec-1] o.a.c.c.C.[Tomcat].[localhost].[/]